FL33TW00D/tokenizers-sys/README.md

 ## Getting Started

 Run `compile_ex.sh` on ARM Macs to tokenize some text in C!
+Try `zig build run` inside `/examples/zig` to tokenize some text from Zig!

+The possibilities are endless!
+Which self respecting languages _don't_ have a C interop?

 ## TODO
 - [ ] Cross-compiling build system (Makefile or Zig)